International Baccalaureate

 12th Grade Coursework:

-C* Innovation/Design Studio (Dual Enrollment with the University of Delaware.
-Prerequisite: One of the following: H Product Design 2, H CADD 2, H Robotics 2, H Architectural Drawing) *IB Weighted
+- Prerequisite: One of the following: H Product Design 2, H CADD 2, H Robotics 2, H Architectural Drawing)

 The Arts and Design career-related students will develop skills to hone a personal voice in their art making.
 Students in this study will pursue technical skills in drawing, painting, digital and mixed media to inspire creative problem solving and exploring new and innovative ideas.
 At the heart of this study students are encouraged to think in critical ways to make the world a more beautiful, caring, and inspiring place.
 Potential careers students might pursue include advertising design, communication design, entertainment design, fashion design, fine arts (drawing and painting), illustration, and interior design.